sklarcikdavid/sklarcikdavid/README.md

 # 💫 About Me:
-🔭 I’m currently learning Python in my free time<br>🌱 I’m studying IT (sophomore, second year)<br>💬 Ask me about anything<br>✨ 17 year old computer enthusiast, had a lot of ideas but haven't had the courage to complete them<br>📫 How to reach me: Instagram (say that you're from GitHub)<br>⚡ May appear as newbie but decent at problem solving
+🔭 I’m currently working on personal projects in my free time<br>🌱 I’m studying IT (sophomore, second year)<br>💬 Ask me about anything<br>✨ 17 year old computer enthusiast, had a lot of ideas but haven't had the courage to complete them<br>📫 How to reach me: Instagram (say that you're from GitHub)<br>⚡ May appear as newbie but decent at problem solving

 ## 🌐 Socials: